adrianchangcy/voicewake/README.md

 - freely choose when to use the TestRunner at cmd via "--testrunner=..." for separation of integration and performance tests

 ### 4.2.1 Prepare persistent db data for TestRunnerWithMirror
-    #this will generate around 150k audio_clip rows if the first arg is 1
+    #this will generate around 150k audio_clip rows multiplied by arg0
     python manage.py shell -c "from voicewake.tests.test_metrics import RealisticBulkData; RealisticBulkData.sample_run(1, True, 2);"

 ### 4.2.2 90% test coverage for unit and integration tests